shenwei356/seqkit/README.md

 ### FASTA/Q format parsing

-seqkit uses author's lightweight and high-performance bioinformatics packages [bio](https://github.com/shenwei356/bio) for FASTA/Q parsing， which has [high performance](https://github.com/shenwei356/bio#compare-to-kseqh-klib) close to the famous C lib [kseq.h](https://github.com/attractivechaos/klib/blob/master/kseq.h).
+seqkit uses author's lightweight and high-performance bioinformatics packages [bio](https://github.com/shenwei356/bio) for FASTA/Q parsing, which has [high performance](https://github.com/shenwei356/bio#compare-to-kseqh-klib) close to the famous C lib [kseq.h](https://github.com/attractivechaos/klib/blob/master/kseq.h).

 ### Sequence formats and types

 seqkit seamlessly support FASTA and FASTQ format.
+Sequence format is automatically detected.
 All subcommands except for `faidx` can handle both formats.
 And only when some commands (`subseq`, `split`, `sort` and `shuffle`) which utilise FASTA index to improve perfrmance for large files in two pass mode (by flag `--two-pass`), only FASTA format is supported.

-Sequence format is automatically detected.

 Sequence type (DNA/RNA/Protein) is automatically detected by leading subsequences of the first sequences in file or STDIN.
 The length of the leading subsequences